Skip to content

 April 10, 1901, Officer John T. Crum, Danville Police Department, died while investigating illegal alcohol sales at a local establishment.
 Kentucky executed him in a public hanging in December.

-April 10, 1906, Newport native Nathaniel Southgate Shaler passed over.
+April 10, 1906, Newport native Nathaniel Southgate Shaler passed over at 65.
 Born into a slave holding family, he became a paleontologist and geologist who wrote extensively on the theological and scientific implications of the theory of evolution.
 A Harvard fixture for over 20 years, they now considered his work scientific racism.
 Early in his professional career, Shaler leaned toward broad creationism and anti-Darwinism.

 April 10, 1918, Sergeant Thomas J. Fitzgibbons, Louisville Police Department, succumbed to a gunshot wound sustained the previous day while attempting to arrest a robbery suspect at his home.